Bidishabiswas1704/food-chatbot/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Enjoy exploring the diverse flavors of India with Taste of India! 🍛🇮🇳
+Enjoy exploring the diverse flavors of India with Taste of India! 🍛

-**Note:** The link provided (`http://localhost:63342/pythonProject/index.html?_ijt=ogihrfolc5n0c1ftd9p5i3vh6p`) is a local development server URL.
-Ensure the website is deployed to a live server for public access.